 The full set of BSS standards applies to boats based on all our canals and rivers, plus Environment Agency waterways.

 All new boats should already comply with the safety standards and have a certificate as meeting the recreational craft directive (RCD).
 If your boat is:

 Boats with no gas, electrical, heating or fuel systems are exempt.

-To apply for a boat licence you will need a valid BSS certificate or exemption.
-Your boat must comply with the BSS requirements at all times when on our waters.
+Otherwise, your boat must comply with the BSS standards at all times when on our waters.

 Visit the Boat Safety Scheme website for all the details you need, including how to find a boat safety examiner.